Veyil (2006 film): Production

 Veyil is the first Tamil film to be shot in Virudhunagar.
 Director and writer Vasanthabalan said that after he wrote the story, S. Shankar was impressed and asked him to expand it into a screenplay.
 Sandhya was supposed to play the female lead but was replaced by Bhavana.
 Vasanthabalan cast Sriya Reddy after being impressed with her performance in the 2004 Malayalam film Black.

 Soundtrack

 The soundtrack was composed by debutant G. V. Prakash Kumar, the nephew of A. R. Rahman.
-The soundtrack became hugely popular and received a positive review from Shyam Balasubramanian of Rediff.com.
+The soundtrack received a positive review from Shyam Balasubramanian of Rediff.com.